-The absence of rights to interstate travel has important implications on the return of offenders.
-Because offenders possess no presumptive right to travel, in addition to public safety considerations and the management of corrections resources, states have discretion in managing both the sending and return of offenders.
-The ICAOS is the primary tool for managing the interstate movement of offenders subject to conditional release and/or community supervision.
-Compact, therefore, controls such movement as well as the return of offenders.
-The level of process owed offenders in transferring supervision to another state is therefore purely discretionary and involves little if any due process considerations by a sending state.
+The absence of rights to interstate travel has important implications on the return of supervised individuals.
+Because supervised individuals possess no presumptive right to travel, in addition to public safety considerations and the management of corrections resources, states have discretion in managing both their sending and return.
+The ICAOS is the primary tool for managing the interstate movement of supervised individuals subject to conditional release and/or community supervision.
+The Compact, therefore, controls such movement as well as the return of supervised individuals.
+The level of process owed supervised individuals in transferring supervision to another state is therefore purely discretionary and involves little if any due process considerations by a sending state.
 However, the ICAOS may implicate due process considerations in one of two circumstances.
-First, in some circumstances the ICAOS imposes an obligation on a receiving state to accept certain offenders for supervision.
-The improper refusal by the receiving state to accept transfer of an otherwise eligible offender may present due process issues.
+First, in some circumstances, the ICAOS imposes an obligation on a receiving state to accept certain supervised individuals for supervision.
+The improper refusal by the receiving state to accept the transfer of an otherwise eligible supervised individual may present due process issues.
 Second, due process considerations may also arise by actions in the receiving state that may lead the sending state to revoke conditional release.
 See, discussion infra at § 4.4.2.3.
-There are no due process implications per se to the decision to transfer supervision or retake an offender unless one of these two circumstances is present.
+There are no due process implications per se to the decision to transfer supervision or retake a supervised individual unless one of these two circumstances is present.
 The Compact imposes no obligation on sending states to transfer supervision and therefore appears to present no due process concerns in this context.
-An offender does not have a right to transfer and a sending state has no affirmative obligation to grant a transfer.
+A supervised individual does not have a right to transfer and a sending state has no affirmative obligation to grant a transfer.

-PRACTICE NOTE: Offenders have no constitutional right to relocate.
-Sending states have no obligation to allow an offender to travel to or relocate in another state.
-Except as provided in the ICAOS and its rules, member states do not have an obligation to assume jurisdiction and supervision over offenders from other states.
-The ability of an individual offender to relocate and the obligations of states to either approve relocation or accept relocation are defined by federal law or interstate agreements such as the ICAOS.
+PRACTICE NOTE: Supervised individuals do not have a constitutional right to relocate.
+Sending states have no obligation to allow a supervised individual to travel to or relocate to another state.
+Except as outlined in the ICAOS and its rules, member states are not obligated to assume jurisdiction and supervision over individuals from other states.
+The process for relocating and the responsibilities of states to approve or accept such relocations are governed by federal law and interstate agreements like the ICAOS.